 Sure, hunters have killed ducks over some pretty simplistic decoys.
 From mounds of dirt to plastic jugs painted black, there is a story out there about someone who has shot birds.
 And it is true; you do not need the most life-like, super realistic decoys to kill ducks.
 Just grab a loaf of bread and head to your local park to see for yourself!
 In all seriousness though, most duck hunters are chasing after heavily pressured birds and unless you enjoy shooting at ducks out past 60 yards, having the best mallard decoys will certainly have an impact on your success.
-If your goal is to have ducks landing feet down right in front of you, check out this article to see my top picks for duck decoys.
+If your goal is to have ducks landing feet down right in front of you, check out this article to see my top picks for duck decoys in 2023.

 Short On Time?
 Here Is The Bullet List

 - Floating: Dakota Decoy X-treme Mallard 12 Pack

 - Budget: Avery Greenhead Gear Hot Buy Mallards

 - Full body: Avian X Full Body Decoys

 - Windsock: Sillosocks Sentry Mallard Duck Windsock Decoys

 **Below are our more detailed reviews.
 Click the links above to see current prices or read customer reviews on Amazon.